fmacca/template-chord-matching/README.md

 ## The Algorithm
 The algorithm implemented is the one described in Section 5.2 of "Müller, Meinard.
 (2015). *Fundamentals of Music Processing*.
 10.1007/978-3-319-21945-5.".
 In particular the templates used are those that can include harmonics and some preprocessing of chorma is apllied (compression and temporal smoothing).
 In addition to the method presented in the book, I have included a postprocessing smoother in the form of a KNN classifier, that uses time as its only feature and the chords labels estimated through template matching as target.
 The details of the implementation are explained in *Template_matching_tutorial.ipynb*

+## Results
+The implemented algorithm seems to perform sufficiently well on music samples containing a recording of a single intrument.
+In most of the cases the misclassification error is low.
+However when dealing with full mixed songs, that contain also melodic and percussive components, the performance is really bad.
+The misclassified frames are around the 70% of the total, showing that more advanced methods (such as Hidden Markov Models) should be used to takle harmony in songs.